Psychotherapy

 My work is mostly influenced by the theory and practice of..

 Please see the Depth Psychology page for further information on these distinct yet related schools of thought.
-It is not essential that you understanding what each of these terms mean, but I am happy to talk in more detail or point you towards further information.
+It is not essential that you understand what each of these terms mean, but I am happy to talk in more detail or point you towards further information.

-By paying considering what may be happening in the unconscious, as well as our conscious mind, we can gain a deeper understanding of ourselves and our life experiences.
-Sometimes people are concerned that in looking beyond the surface we will only find all manner of horrors.
-Whilst it is true that an essential element of psychotherapy is coming to terms with aspects of ourselves that may feel difficult to love (shadow work, or 'what we might prefer not to know about ourselves'), the idea is that by becoming more consciously aware of the underlying factors that influence thoughts, emotions, and behaviour, we can understand and integrate what feels undesirable, confusing or frightening within ourselves, rather than suffering from it (or making others suffer it).
+Sometimes people are concerned that in looking beyond the surface we will only find all manner of unwelcome things.
+Whilst it is true that an essential element of psychotherapy is coming to terms with aspects of ourselves that may feel difficult to love (sometimes termed 'shadow work', and identifying 'the secrets we keep from ourselves'), the idea is that by becoming more consciously aware of the underlying factors that influence thoughts, emotions, and behaviour, we can understand and integrate what feels undesirable, confusing or frightening within ourselves, rather than suffering so much from it (or making others suffer it).

-Equally, Depth Psychotherapy is about bringing your gifts closer to the surface.
+Depth Psychotherapy is about bringing your gifts closer to the surface.
 We are on the lookout for joy, wonder, inspiration, beauty, and love, which can just as often be hidden away, disguised, or rejected.
 Being alert to these important aspects of human life and cultivating our capacity to experience and express them is also vital in the therapeutic work, as I see it.

 We will think about your past to understand how it has influenced your present, while also moving towards the future you desire to create.
 We will look to find any ingrained patterns of thought and behaviour that may have developed for good reason at certain points in your life, but now hinder you.